 It is not expected that genetic health would be affected by the Action Alternatives.
+Occasional immigration from nearby HMAs helps to increase genetic diversity of the Swasey horses.
+Moreover, if genetic diversity monitoring reveals that there are causes for concern about the levels of observed heterozygosity in the herd, BLM can introduce additional wild horses from a different HMA to augment genetic diversity within the Swasey HMA.
 Available indications are that these populations contain high levels of genetic diversity at this time, based on the history of apparent genetic interchange with other nearby BLM-managed herds.
-More information about the genetic diversity in these populations will become available as a result of Alternatives A-D. Hair follicle samples have not previously been collected on the Confusion HMA, but samples will be collected as part of the initial gather in the action alternatives to establish baseline genetic diversity, which can be compared against future genetic monitoring results to determine any changes in variation over time.
-The AML range of 70 - 115 should provide for acceptable genetic diversity, especially since some movement of horses between the Confusion, Conger, and Swasey HMAs does occur.
-If at any time in the future the genetic diversity (as measured by observed heterozygosity) in the HMA is determined to be below a critical threshold, then a large number of other HMAs could be used as sources for fertile wild horses that could be transported into the HMA.
+More information about the genetic diversity in the population will become available because of the Action Alternatives as hair samples are pulled for genetic testing.
+The AML range of 60 - 100 should provide for acceptable genetic diversity, especially since some movement of horses between the Confusion, Conger, and Swasey HMAs does occur.
+If at any time in the future the genetic diversity (as measured by observed heterozygosity) in the HMA is determined to be below a critical threshold, then a large number of other HMAs could be used as sources for fertile wild horses that could be transported into the HMA of concern.

-Because of history, context, and periodic introductions, wild horses that live in the Confusion HMA herd are not a truly isolated population, and BLM is not required to manage them as if they were isolated or endemic.
+Because of history, context, and periodic introductions, wild horses that live in the Swasey HMA herd are not a truly isolated population, and BLM is not required to manage them as if they were isolated or endemic.
 The National Academies of Sciences report to the BLM (2013) recommended that single HMAs should not be considered isolated genetic populations.
 Rather, managed herds of wild horses should be considered as components of interacting metapopulations, connected by interchange of individuals and genes due to both natural and human-facilitated movements.
-In the specific case of the Confusion HMA, the ancestry of horses in this area is most likely to be of mixed origin from a number of domestic breeds commonly used in the region.
+In the specific case of the Swasey HMA, the ancestry of horses in this area is most likely to be of mixed origin from a number of domestic breeds commonly used in the region.
 These animals are most likely part of part of a larger metapopulation (NAS 2013) that has demographic and genetic connections with other BLM-managed herds in western Utah, eastern Nevada, and beyond.

-Although genetic monitoring has yet been completed in the Confusion HMA, nearby herds that have had genetic monitoring sampled indicate relatively high levels of observed heterozygosity (which is a measure of genetic diversity) and low inbreeding coefficients (Cothran 2013, Cothran 2017).
-Those herds are likely also part of the larger metapopulation including Confusion HMA and have a background of mixed domestic breed heritage (Cothran 2013, Cothran 2017).
+Although genetic monitoring has not yet been completed in the Swasey HMA, nearby herds that have had genetic monitoring sampled indicate relatively high levels of observed heterozygosity (which is a measure of genetic diversity) and low inbreeding coefficients (Cothran 2013, Cothran 2017).
+Those herds are likely also part of the larger metapopulation including Swasey HMA and have a background of mixed domestic breed heritage (Cothran 2013, Cothran 2017).
 There is a history of natural and intentional movements of animals between herds in this area.
 This background is very similar to that of many other herds managed by the BLM.
 The herd's similarity to other BLM-managed herds has also likely been increased by historical movements of breeding-aged, fertile horses from other HMAs.
-Over the time scale of wild horse generations, the wild horses breeding within Confusion HMA are a component of a larger genetic metapopulation.
-Decreases in the number of breeding animals at Confusion do not, of themselves threaten the genetic diversity of the larger population that Confusion is part of.
-Under the action alternatives in this EA, if genetic monitoring indicates that there is concern about levels of observed heterozygosity in Confusion HMA, then BLM can use wild horse introductions from other HMAs to augment genetic diversity there.
+Over the time scale of wild horse generations, the wild horses breeding within Swasey HMA are a component of a larger genetic metapopulation.
+Decreases in the number of breeding animals at Swasey do not, of themselves threaten the genetic diversity of the larger population that Swasey is part of.
+Under the action alternatives in this EA, if genetic monitoring indicates that there is concern about levels of observed heterozygosity in Swasey HMA, then BLM can use wild horse introductions from other HMAs to augment genetic diversity there.
 It is expected that introductions reduce the risk of inbreeding-related health effects.
 Introducing fertile animals is a standard management technique that can alleviate potential inbreeding concerns (BLM 2010).